San Diego Convention Center

-The San Diego Convention Center is the primary convention center in San Diego, California.
-It is located in the Marina district of downtown San Diego near the Gaslamp Quarter, at 111 West Harbor Drive.
-The center is managed by the San Diego Convention Center Corporation, a non-profit public benefit corporation created by the City of San Diego.
+The San Diego Convention Center is the primary convention center of San Diego, California, United States.
+It is located in the Marina district in downtown San Diego, near the Gaslamp Quarter.
+The center is managed by the San Diego Convention Center Corporation, a public-benefit nonprofit corporation created by the City of San Diego.

 History

 San Diego approved a measure to fund construction of a new convention center in 1983 on land owned by the Port of San Diego.
 Construction of the original building began in March 1987 and was completed in November 1989.
 An expansion which doubled the gross square footage of the facility was completed in September 2001.
 In September 2008, the center took steps to acquire adjacent property for an additional expansion.

-Notable events hosted at the convention center include the annual Comic-Con International convention and the Society for Neuroscience.
-Television game show Wheel of Fortune did live tapings of shows at the Convention Center featuring contestants from the San Diego area that aired nationally in May 1997, 2003, and 2007.
-It hosted the 1996 Republican National Convention, which nominated Bob Dole and Jack Kemp for President and Vice President of the United States, respectively.
+Notable events hosted at the convention center include San Diego Comic-Con, TwitchCon, and the Society for Neuroscience.
+Television game show Wheel of Fortune filmed live tapings of shows at the convention center, featuring contestants from the San Diego area; the episodes aired nationally in May 1997, 2003, and 2007.
+It hosted the 1996 Republican National Convention, which nominated Bob Dole and Jack Kemp for president and vice president of the United States, respectively.
 It was also the venue for the 2007 California Democratic Party Convention.

-In 2008, the Hilton San Diego Bayfront opened south of the convention center; this was followed by the Harbor Drive Pedestrian Bridge which opened in the Spring of 2011, which links the Convention Center with the neighborhoods on the other side of Harbor Drive.
-In 2014, the Convention Center hosted the Biotechnology Industry Organization (BIO) International Convention, bringing in $56 million to the economy of San Diego.
-In 2016, the second annual convention for the video game streaming platform Twitch, TwitchCon was hosted at the Convention center, in 2019, TwitchCon was hosted once more at the Convention Center, later revealing at the event that it would yet again be hosted at the convention center in September 2020.
+In 2008, Hilton San Diego Bayfront opened south of the convention center; this was followed by Harbor Drive Pedestrian Bridge which opened in the spring of 2011, which links the convention center with the neighborhoods on the other side of Harbor Drive.
+In 2014, the convention center hosted the Biotechnology Industry Organization (BIO) International Convention, bringing in $56 million to the economy of San Diego.
+In 2016, the second annual convention for the video game streaming platform Twitch, TwitchCon, was hosted at the convention center.
+In 2019, TwitchCon was hosted again at the convention center, later revealing at the event that it would yet again be hosted at the convention center in September 2020.
 The event was cancelled due to the COVID-19 pandemic, but was later hosted in October 2022.
+TwitchCon is set to be set at the San Diego Convention Center from 2024 to 2028, making it the second-largest recurring convention held in the venue.